BittyamPaul/blogwebsite/README.md

   <br />
   <br />

-  <h2 align="center">Blogy - Blog Website</h2>
+  <h2 align="center">Celestial - Blog Website</h2>

-  Blogy is a fully responsive blog website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Celestial is a fully responsive blog website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.